Andidy/Procedural-Island-Gen-plus-AStar/README.md

 # Procedural-Island-Gen-plus-AStar
-I worked on this project with a friend for University Project, as I currently wish to remain anonymous I dont link their github, since it could be used to identify me, though I do have their permission to post the code, their contribution was primarily the A* implementation.
+I worked on this project with a friend for a University Project, as I currently wish to remain anonymous I dont link their github, since it could be used to identify me, though I do have their permission to post the code, their contribution was primarily the A* implementation.

 ### Requirements: